 It is best to monitor your dog after eating a kiwi fruit because they may begin vomiting, have loose stool, or feel nauseous if their digestive system becomes upset from the fruit.
 If they exhibit these symptoms for more than 24 hours, it would be best to take them to the veterinarian.

 After eating a kiwi fruit, your dog can become dehydrated if they don’t drink water for hours because it may cause them to feel nauseous and vomit.
 This can lead to more severe health issues such as diarrhea and blood in the stool due to the excess fiber in the fruit.

 If your dog has allergies, you should monitor their condition more closely because they might develop hives or feel weak after eating kiwi.
 The tannins in these fruits can cause gastrointestinal discomfort and abdominal cramping if your pet is allergic to them, so it would be best to take them to the veterinarian if they exhibit these symptoms.

 4. Watch Their Symptoms When They’re Pregnant

 It is best to keep a close eye on your dog when they’re pregnant because kiwi fruit can cause the production of a hormone that induces labor in pregnant humans and may have a similar effect on dogs.
 Any fruits that contain a large amount of calcium or tannins can induce labor, so it would be best to refrain from feeding them kiwi fruit at this time.

 5. See A Veterinarian If They’re Vomiting Blood Or Have Severe Diarrhea

-As you can see, kiwi fruit is not only safe for dogs to eat in small portions, but it can also be beneficial for their digestive system.
+As you can see, kiwi fruit is safe for dogs to eat in small portions and can also be beneficial for their digestive system.
 However, if they aren’t careful about how much they consume, then there is a chance that they could develop gastrointestinal discomfort when eating them in large amounts.
 If the seeds get stuck inside their throat, then it could cause them to choke or become sick.